University of Minnesota Administrative Policy

 Policy Statement

-Management of research data is a shared responsibility among: the Office of the Vice President for Research (OVPR); the Office of the Vice President and Chief Information Officer (OVPCIO); the Academic Health Center (AHC); the University Libraries and system campus libraries; the colleges, schools and system campuses; and the Principal Investigator (PI).
+Management of research data is a shared responsibility among: the Research Innovation Office (RIO); the Office of the Vice President and Chief Information Officer (OVPCIO); Health Sciences; the University Libraries and system campus libraries; the colleges, schools and system campuses; and the Principal Investigator (PI).

 University ownership and stewardship of research data that are generated or acquired by faculty, staff, and students through the use of University facilities and resources are based on applicable laws and regulations, sponsorship agreements, University policies, and sound management principles.

-Ensuring that (i) research data management needs and regulatory obligations, including preservation and long-term accessibility, are met for critical, high-value research data, and (ii) operational considerations with respect to the various types of research data are captured is the joint responsibility of the Vice President for Research, the Vice President and Chief Information Officer, the Vice President for Clinical Affairs, and the University Librarian and Dean of Libraries (Twin Cities campus),/Director of Libraries (Duluth, Crookston, Morris, and Rochester campuses).
+Ensuring that (i) research data management needs and regulatory obligations, including preservation and long-term accessibility, are met for critical, high-value research data, and (ii) operational considerations with respect to the various types of research data are captured is the joint responsibility of the Vice President for Research and Innovation, the Vice President and Chief Information Officer, the Vice President for Clinical Affairs, and the University Librarian and Dean of Libraries.

 Ownership and Stewardship of Research Data

-Unless superseded by specific terms of sponsorship or other agreements or University policy (e.g., Copyright), the University owns all research data generated or acquired by University employees (faculty and staff) or non-student trainees or fellows (not employed by the University) through research projects conducted at or under the auspices of the University of Minnesota, regardless of funding source.
+Unless superseded by specific terms of sponsorship or other agreements or University policy (see Administrative Policy: Copyright Ownership and Board of Regents Policy: Commercialization of Intellectual Property Rights, the University owns all research data generated or acquired by University employees (faculty and staff) or non-student trainees or fellows (not employed by the University) through research projects conducted at or under the auspices of the University of Minnesota, regardless of funding source.

 Students own research data that they generate or acquire in their academic work, unless the research data are: